MuhammadFaizanHaidar/wp-cli-extension/README.md

 WP-CLI is fast and provides a command line interface, we are developing a hosting solution for WordPress users for which we need to update wp-config files and htaccess in the backend without user interaction.
 So I ended up using wp-cli.
 Plugin exposes these commands via cli and execute them on server as a response of an API call from our hosting platform.

 # Code structure
 WP-CLI supports registering any callable class, function, or closure as a command.
-It reads usage details from the callback’s PHPdoc.
+It reads usage details from the callback’s.
 WP_CLI::add_command() (doc) is used for both internal and third-party command registration.
 But I prefer to use OOP becuase it resolves naming conflicts, code is easy to manage, enhances code readability and increases code reuseability.